GraphScope/GRIN/docs/source/return_value.rst

     grin_destroy_vertex_list(g, vlist);

-In the first line, we get a ``vertex list`` handler in GRIN from a graph handler.
+In the first line, we get a ``vertex list`` handle in GRIN from a graph handle.
 Then the vertex list can be accessed in two ways: array and iterator.
 This is controlled by the macros enabled by the storage, meaning some storage may only support one type of accessment while some may support both.
-Finally, we have to destroy every handler we get from GRIN to avoid memory leak.
+Finally, we have to destroy every handle we get from GRIN to avoid memory leak.

 Others
 ^^^^^^
-Exceptionally, there are three types of values returned by GRIN API calls other than handlers:
+Exceptionally, there are three types of values returned by GRIN API calls other than handles:

 - GRIN enumerates: This includes enumerates defined in predefine.h, namely GRIN_DIRECTION, GRIN_DATATYPE and GRIN_ERROR_CODE.
 - common values: This includes common values such as ``size_t`` for list size, ``bool`` for condition check, ``unsigned int`` for id, and ``const char*`` for name.